BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

 - **Extension KV Store**: Dinner groups (meal groups), routes, metadata, workflow status
 - **Extension UI**: Organizer tools only (no participant UI)

+### Optional Features

+The extension supports several optional features that organizers can enable per event:

+1. **Partner Preferences** (`allowPartnerPreferences`)
+   - Allows participants to specify people they'd like to be grouped with
+   - If disabled: No partner preference field is created, algorithm groups randomly
+   - If enabled: Custom field created, algorithm tries to honor preferences

+2. **Dessert at After Party** (`afterParty.isDessertLocation`)
+   - Allows holding dessert at a central venue instead of individual homes
+   - If disabled: Standard 3-location routing (starter → main → dessert at different homes)
+   - If enabled: Simplified 2-location routing (starter → main → all to after party for dessert)
+   - Benefits:
+     - Simplifies logistics (no need for dessert hosts)
+     - Creates unified closing celebration
+     - Easier for large groups
+     - Reduces travel between meals

 ### Status & Lifecycle Management

 **ChurchTools manages** (via group settings):